theauraimpact/give-one-framework/README.md

 In our mission at **The Aura Impact**, we believe true innovation happens when technology elevates humanity.
 While the **Golden Runway** provides an Innovation Warranty for employers and **Liquid Cash 24** provides a Sovereign Standard for individuals stability, **GiveOne** is a decentralized, self-commitment framework for direct giving, dedicating 1% of earnings and 1% of time to empower those in need and protect nature.
 Everyone need a helping hand at some point of time in their life.
 GiveOne is a powerful human chain of holding hands around the world.

-GiveOne is a self-commitment model that creates a global support for everyone in need & Nature, ensuring that as we advance, we do not leave anyone or our planet behind.
+GiveOne is a self-commitment model that creates a global support system for everyone in need & Nature, ensuring that as we advance, we do not leave anyone or our planet behind.

 ---